Euclidean matchings and minimality of hyperplane arrangements

-In other words, a Euclidean order is a linear extension of the partial order on $\C$ given by $C < C'$ if $d(x_0, C) < d(x_0, C')$, for some fixed generic point $x_0 \in \R^n$.
 In particular, for every generic point $x_0$ there exists at least one Euclidean order with $x_0$ as a base point.
 Since the set of generic points is dense, we immediately get the following corollary.

 \begin{corollary} For every chamber $C_0 \in \C$, there exists a Euclidean order $\eu$ that starts with $C_0$. \end{corollary}

 \begin{proof} It is enough to take the base point $x_0$ in the interior of the chamber $C_0$. \end{proof}